-If you’re a fan of special whisky or vintage wine, Michelin-starred food or innovative vodka, there are some unique distillery and vineyard experiences to treat yourself to in 2022—including learning to create your own vintage wine.
+If you’re a fan of special whisky or vintage wine, Michelin-starred food or innovative vodka, there are some unique distillery and vineyard experiences to treat yourself to—including learning to create your own vintage wine.
 Stretching from Scotland to Mexico and beyond, your only challenge is choosing where to visit first.

 A Mezcal Distillery in Mexico

 Nestled in the Valley of Xaaga—nicknamed The Valley of Silence—Casa Silencio is the brainchild of Mezcal El Silencio founders Fausto Zapata and Vicente Cisneros.
 Working with Mexican architect Alejandro D’Acosta, the pair drew inspiration from their travels through Mexico’s wine country and the distilleries of Scotland to create a hotel that blends Brutalism, Minimalism, and locally sourced natural materials.

 There are just six guest suites, as well as a one-of-a-kind sustainable distillery with views of the agave-studded valley and an indoor–outdoor dining area in which to savor menus created by chef Daniel Robles Sumano.
 And of course there’s the mezcal to try in a private tasting room, along with a tour of the distillery.